mjtamlyn/ayb-notes/6-git-database.md

 ### Scale?

 Git is not web scale.
 Commits per second?
 Nearly 100!
+But that's a major bottleneck.